How Could We Accurately Measure The Market Size of The Scuba Diving Industry?

 I won’t repeat the list of challenges here.
 Have a look at our prior post about them.
 Here, we want to consider a solution.

-If we want a truly accurate picture of the dive industry, we need to conduct surveys directly with end-users.
+To obtain a truly accurate picture of the dive industry, we need to conduct surveys directly with end-users.

 So, SFIA has the right methodology.
 We simply need to dig further than what is probed in the annual SFIA participation surveys.
 To define the size of the dive industry, we need more than participation rates.